furkanuzmez/Developer-Notes-/checkListToKnow.md

 -   **Update**  − Algorithm to update an existing item in a data structure.

 -   **Delete**  − Algorithm to delete an existing item from a data structure.

+## Characteristics of an Algorithm

+Not all procedures can be called an algorithm.
+An algorithm should have the following characteristics −

+-   **Unambiguous**  − Algorithm should be clear and unambiguous.
+Each of its steps (or phases), and their inputs/outputs should be clear and must lead to only one meaning.

+-   **Input**  − An algorithm should have 0 or more well-defined inputs.

+-   **Output**  − An algorithm should have 1 or more well-defined outputs, and should match the desired output.

+-   **Finiteness**  − Algorithms must terminate after a finite number of steps.

+-   **Feasibility**  − Should be feasible with the available resources.

+-   **Independent**  − An algorithm should have step-by-step directions, which should be independent of any programming code.
 - [ ] **Analysis of Algorithms**
 - [ ] **Searching and Sorting**
 - [ ] Greedy Algorithms